roptch/simple-php-framework/README.md

 # no-framework-rest-api
 Challenge to build a Rest API without any existing framework / libraries.
+It should: list users, list tracks, add loved tracks of a user in his playlist.

 A "mini modulable MVC framework" is implemented in order to cleanly build the API.